alexandrebobkov/ESP-Nodes/ESP32_Temperture-Node/README.md

 <p><i>/mosquitto/mosquitto.conf</i></p>

 > [!WARNING]
-> If you are using IP addresses, then issue certificates and keys to the corresponding IP address of MQTT brocker
+> If you are using IP addresses, then issue certificates and keys to the corresponding IP address of MQTT broker

 ``` text
 ## List ports listen to